pingcap/tidb-operator/en/initialize-a-cluster.md

 > **Note:**
 >
 > - After creating the TiDB cluster, if you manually change the password of the `root` account, the initialization will fail.
-> - The following steps only apply when you create a cluster for the first time.
+> - The following steps apply only when you have created a cluster for the first time.
 Further configuration or modification after the initial cluster creation is not valid.

 ## Step 1: Configure TidbInitializer

-Refer to [TidbInitializer examples](https://github.com/pingcap/tidb-operator/blob/master/manifests/initializer/tidb-initializer.yaml), [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.html), and the following steps to complete TidbInitializer Custom Resource (CR), and save it to the `<cluster-name>/tidb-initializer.yaml` file.
-Please switch the examples and API documentation to the currently used version of TiDB Operator.
+Refer to [TidbInitializer example](https://github.com/pingcap/tidb-operator/blob/master/manifests/initializer/tidb-initializer.yaml), [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.html), and the following steps to complete TidbInitializer Custom Resource (CR), and save it to the `<cluster-name>/tidb-initializer.yaml` file.
+Please switch the TidbInitializer example and API documentation to the currently used version of TiDB Operator.

 ### Set initial account and password

 When a cluster is created, a default account `root` is created with no password.
 This might cause security issues.
-You can set a password for the `root` account in the following steps:
+You can set a password for the `root` account in the following methods:

 - Create a [`secret`](https://kubernetes.io/docs/concepts/configuration/secret/) to specify the password for `root`: